emokabe/CapstoneProject/README.md

 ## MVP Features
 - [X] Sign up with a new user profile through Facebook
 - [X] Log in/out of app using Facebook credentials
-- [ ] Animation of screen filling up with objects (e.g. coins, stars) as user interaction with app increases (a gamification of the app)
+- [X] Animations – fading in/out when switching views (TBD)
 - [ ] Show a progress SVG (using external library) while the feed loads
-- [ ] Select a course from a list to view its feed
+- [X] Select a course from a list to view its feed
 - [X] Display the user feed
-- [ ] Upon login, display the feed for course that was viewed last during previous login session
+- [X] Upon login, display the feed for course that was viewed last during previous login session
 - [X] Compose a post and update the corresponding course feed
 - [ ] Tap gesture on screen to toggle on-screen keyboard